emdorgan/weather-planner/README.md

 # Weather Dashboard

 This project uses server-side APIs to get the latest up-to-date weather in any city around the world.
 The user can search for a city and see the current temperature, humidity, wind speed and UV index along with a 5 day forecast.
-Previous searches
+The previous 8 searches show up in the sidebar

 ## To Do list

 * Write pseudocode
+* Familiarize myself with the weather API

 ## Getting Started